muldjord/leddy/README.md

 # Leddy
-Leddy displays customizable pixelly goodness and information on a Unicorn Hat HD (or Ubercorn Hat) for the Raspberry Pi.
+Leddy displays customizable pixelly goodness on a Unicorn Hat HD (or Ubercorn Hat), an Adafruit RGB Bonnet for the Raspberry Pi or an LED matrix simulator (a window on your desktop).

 ## Video demonstration
 A small video demonstrating the features of Leddy as of February 9th 2021 using an Ubercorn LED matrix can be seen [here](https://youtu.be/06wdx83tDZE).
 I've built a frame using the instructions seen [here](https://johnmccabe.net/technology/projects/ubercorn-gameframe-pt1) with a slight variation in the four spacer blocks to better hold the Ubercorn in place.
 All STL files can be found in the `stl` subfolder.